 In March 2020, the FASB issued ASU 2020-04, "Reference Rate Reform."
 Certain amendments were provided for in ASU 2021-01, "Reference Rate Reform (ASC 848): Scope," which was issued in January 2021.
 This ASU provides optional guidance for a limited period of time to ease potential accounting impacts associated with transitioning away from reference rates that are expected to be discontinued, such as the London Interbank Offered Rate ("LIBOR").
 The amendments in this ASU apply only to contracts, hedging relationships, and other transactions that reference LIBOR or another reference rate expected to be discontinued.
 The amendments in this ASU are effective through December 31, 2022.
-The Company is currently evaluating the impact of adopting this standard on our condensed consolidated financial statements and disclosures and we continue to monitor any subsequent updates impacting the transition.
+The Company is evaluating the impact of reference rate reform on our existing Credit Agreement and our interest rate swap and cap agreements.
+To the extent that, prior to December 31, 2022, the Company enters into any transactions for which the optional practical expedients permissible under ASC 848 are applied, the adoption of this standard is not expected to have a material impact on the Company's condensed consolidated financial statements and disclosures.